 As with most text interviews, this has now disappeared from the Empire website since its revamp in October, 2015.
 So I’m now re-posting the full piece here.

-Empire: By chance, I watched Back To School last night.
-I didn’t know that was one of yours!
+O: By chance, I watched Back To School last night.
+I didn’t know that was one of yours.
+Complete coincidence.

 Elfman: Back to School is very early Danny Elfman…

 You’re in it!
 You’ve got a couple of good close-ups.

 Oh goodness, yes.
 You can’t ever escape the past.
 But at least I wasn’t the only one.
 Robert Downey Jr. was there being silly with me.